dibyanshu12/pdf-extractor/README.md

 Installation
 Clone the repository:

-bash
-Copy code
 git clone https://github.com/dibyanshu12/pdf-extractor.git

 Download pre-trained LLM and RAG models (if necessary).

-Usage
-Run the application:

 Upload a document and ask questions based on the content of the document.

-Configuration
-Modify config.py to adjust settings such as file upload limits, model paths, etc.
 Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.

-License
-This project is licensed under the MIT License.

 Acknowledgements
 This project utilizes pre-trained LLM and RAG models from Hugging Face.